Do you ever find yourself wondering, “why do I crave chicken, day and night?”

 - making hormones like insulin that regulate blood sugar levels

 In fact, the list goes on.
 Protein is one of the most important nutrients in your body.
-It’s most likely the reason you are craving chicken!
+It’s the most likely the reason you are craving chicken!
+You are actually craving protein!

 Now why would you be protein-deficient in the first place?
 There are many reasons: